 Over the past eight years, Luke Taylor had already replaced the lights on his bass boat trailer twice, both times with the same inexpensive incandescent lights it was originally equipped with.
-This spring, when they failed again, he decided to take a different approach, dropping a bit more money on a set of LED lights in higher quality housings.
+This spring, when they failed again, he decided to take a different approach, dropping a bit more money on a set of LED boat trailer lights in higher quality housings.
 “I just got tired of changing them,” he says.

 Bass Boat Trailer Light Replacement